Aluerie/Sekiro-ShiftCombatArt/README.md

 * Allow customizing the combat art
 * I don't know what happens when you don't have the Mortal Draw available yet.
 * Publish at nexusmods

+### ⚠️ Disclaimer

+This disclaimer should probably be mentioned above.

+* I tried to fork two similar projects: Weapon Wheel and HotkeySystem.
+This repo is a fork of Weapon Wheel.
+* Currently, I seem to get better results with this repo (both repos have animation bug but this one meets it less frequently)

+The related issues:

+* issue for the bug in HotkeySystem Fork Repo: <https://github.com/Aluerie/SekiroHotkeySystem/issues/1>
+* issue for the bug in this repo - <https://github.com/Aluerie/Sekiro-ShiftCombatArt/issues/1>